cra1gg/hatop/competition.md

 Our product is better for teachers who want to quickly gauge class participation or evaluate the class's knowledge without any tedious setup or class enrolment.
 Our product is also better for students in that they don't require the approval of the teacher to join the class, so students who join classes late can still take part in graded evaluations without having to wait for the teacher to manually add them to the class.

+## Why didn't moodle do it first?
+Again, for the same reasons as Blackboard, Moodle is marketed as an all-in-one platform.